 So what do you do?

-Staying in a bad marriage is harmful to you, harmful to your mate, and harmful to your kids.
-You may think you’re protecting them, but you’re doing just the opposite.
-And if you want to stay because you perceive the idea of divorce as shameful or embarrassing (“What will my parents think?”
+Staying in a bad marriage is harmful to you, harmful to your spouse and harmful to your kids.
+You may think that you are protecting your kids by staying together, but you are actually doing just the opposite.
+And if you want to stay because you perceive the idea of divorce as shameful or embarrassing – “What will my parents think?”
 “What will my friends say?”
-“How will it look?”), you’re not going to get anywhere.
+“How will it look?” – you’re not going to get anywhere.
 You need to take care of yourself first and foremost.

 Okay.
 So you’ve taken the very first step.
 Now what should you do next?

-Here are the 10 most important things to consider when you are going through a divorce:
+Here are the 10 most important things to remember when you are going through a divorce:

-- Pick your battles.
 Don’t get dragged into arguments over things that either don’t matter or can easily be replaced.
 Let your soon-to-be-ex have the nice dishes or the sofa set.
 You can replace it tomorrow.
-Ask yourself –“Is it really that important to me?”
+Ask yourself, “Is it really that important to me?”

-- Make two lists.
 List one: What do you need to walk away with?
 List two: What do you want to walk away with?
-It could be the house, the car, the crystal bowl that your late grandmother gave you as a wedding gift, or suitable visitation arrangements with the kids.
+It could be the house, the car, the crystal bowl that your late grandmother gave you as a wedding gift or suitable visitation arrangements with the kids.
 Decide what to put in each list; decide what is truly important to you.

-- Be fair where possible.
 Always walk away feeling good about your actions.
 You may not be able to wait until this person is no longer in your life, but don’t forget – you married them for a reason.
-Don’t forget that at one point you did care.
+Don’t forget that at one point, you did care.

-- Think long-term.
 You don’t like the visitation arrangements with the kids?
-Remember that as they get older, they get to make their own decisions about where they want to be and who they want to spend time with.
+Remember that as they grow older, they get to make their own decisions about where they want to be and who they want to spend time with.
 Make your home welcoming and warm for them no matter how often or seldom you see them.
 Maximize the time you do have with them, even if you consider it to be short.
 It will get paid back in spades.

-- Move on.
 This chapter is over.
 Don’t dwell on all that went wrong.
-Focus on what went right, and use that insight to build a new (and/or better) life for yourself.
+Focus on what went right, and use that insight to build a new and/or better life for yourself.
 Spend your energy creating the life that you want for yourself.

 Learn how to go through your divorce with calm and grace.

-Take the Frame of Mind Assessment and receive a complimentary 1-hour coaching call with one of our highly experienced coaches.
+Take the Frame of Mind Coaching Assessment and receive a complimentary, 1-hour coaching call with one of our highly experienced coaches.